oimodeler/oimodeler/README.md

 #### A modular modelling tool for optical interferometry

->:warning: In early development!
->The oimModel is partly working with gray and chromatic models defined in Fourier plane (as shown in the image below)
->Partial implementation of oimData class: no filtering, no optimization of data)
->Partial implementation of oimSiumlulator: simulated data and chi2 computation for all kind of data but no model-fitting

 Modules:
 * **oimModel** : Create models with various components as bricks
 * **oimData** :  Handle interferometric, spectroscopic and photometric data